CZ-NIC/fred-docs/AdminManual/index.rst

 .. struct-start

-This document provides guidance on operation and maintenance of the system.
+This document provides guidance on installation, operation and maintenance of the system.

 .. rubric:: Target audience